 - What are older adults’ strategies to mitigate and/or prevent loneliness?
 What steps, if any, do they take to deal with their loneliness?

-Data for this study were collected by Knowledge Networks using a randomly recruited online research panel that was representative of the entire U.S. population.
-The survey included questions about health and health behaviors; current relationships; size of social network; frequency and methods of communication with people in that network; participation in religious services, hobbies, and community organizations; feelings of loneliness and coping strategies; and use of social communication technology.
-The analysis used a multivariate model used to predict loneliness among older adults and found that significant predictors of loneliness included younger age, poor health, fewer social connections and supportive persons in their lives, and lack of sleep.
+The study survey included questions about health and health behaviors; current relationships; size of social network; frequency and methods of communication with people in that network; participation in religious services, hobbies, and community organizations; feelings of loneliness and coping strategies; and use of social communication technology.
+The analysis used a multivariate model to predict loneliness among older adults and found significant predictors of loneliness included younger age, poor health, fewer social connections and supportive persons in their lives, and lack of sleep.

 Final report, Findings From the 2010 Survey on Loneliness Among Older Adults (June 2010)

 AARP Magazine published results, Loneliness Among Older Adults: A National Survey of Adults 45+ (2010), available at http://assets.aarp.org/rgcenter/general/loneliness_2010.pdf